ferrocene/ferrocene/ferrocene/doc/core-certification/src/safety-plan/uncertified-unused.rst

 Secondly, customers must ensure they only use code from the certified subset.

-All uncertified code and certified code that is not called, is unused code.
+All uncertified code, and certified code that is not called, is unused code.

 Unused code
 -----------